 Currently, the only DataCamp content sent to the LMS includes courses.
 Projects, tracks, practice, mobile, and DataCamp Signal™ skill assessment results are not sent at this time.

 Currently, DataCamp sends a record that a user completed a course and the date that they completed the course.
 We do not send records when users start courses at this time.
+The completion dates and times are reported in UTC.

 Yes, you can configure multiple LMS/LXP integrations for the same organization.